What are citation and citation styles?

-A formatting style is a holistic set of rules and guidelines for creating an academic paper.
+A citation style (or formatting style) is a holistic set of rules and guidelines for creating an academic paper.
 Different formatting styles give papers a slightly different appearance and structure.

 This article will discuss several commonly applied formatting styles: